aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 * **Provisioner Deletion**: Nodes are considered to be "owned" by the Provisioner that launched them.
 Karpenter will gracefully terminate nodes when a provisioner is deleted.
 Nodes may be reparented to another provisioner by modifying their labels.
 For example: `kubectl label node -l karpenter.sh/provisioner-name=source-provisioner-name karpenter.sh/provisioner-name=destination-provisioner-name --overwrite`.
 * **Node empty**: Karpenter notes when the last workload (non-daemonset) pod stops running on a node.
 From that point, Karpenter waits the number of seconds set by `ttlSecondsAfterEmpty` in the provisioner, then Karpenter requests to delete the node.
 This feature can keep costs down by removing nodes that are no longer being used for workloads.
 * **Node expired**: Karpenter requests to delete the node after a set number of seconds, based on the provisioner `ttlSecondsUntilExpired`  value, from the time the node was provisioned.
 One use case for node expiry is to handle node upgrades.
 Old nodes (with a potentially outdated Kubernetes version or operating system) are deleted, and replaced with nodes on the current version (assuming that you requested the latest version, rather than a specific version).
+* **Consolidation**: Karpenter works to actively reduce cluster cost by identifying when nodes can be removed as their workloads will run on other nodes in the cluster and when nodes can be replaced with cheaper variants due to a change in the workloads.

 {{% alert title="Note" color="primary" %}}
-    - Automated deprovisioning is configured through the ProvisionerSpec .ttlSecondsAfterEmpty and .ttlSecondsUntilExpired fields.
-If either field is left empty, Karpenter will not default a value and will not terminate nodes in that condition.
+- Automated deprovisioning is configured through the ProvisionerSpec `.ttlSecondsAfterEmpty` , `.ttlSecondsUntilExpired` and `.consolidation.enabled` fields.
+If these are not configured, Karpenter will not default values for them and will not terminate nodes for that purpose.

 - Keep in mind that a small NodeExpiry results in a higher churn in cluster activity.
 So, for example, if a cluster brings up all nodes at once, all the pods on those nodes would fall into the same batching window on expiration.
 {{% /alert %}}

 * **Node deleted**: You could use `kubectl` to manually remove a single Karpenter node: